14 of the Best Hiking Trails Near Montreal

 June 5, 2024

-Although Quebec isn’t blessed with the tall peaks of western Canada, there are nonetheless many areas in the province where the mountain scenery is still quite spectacular and, fortunately for Montrealers and visitors to the city, there are several great hiking trails not too distant from the city.
+Although southern Quebec isn’t blessed with the tall peaks of western Canada, there are nonetheless many areas where the mountain scenery is still quite spectacular and, fortunately for Montrealers and visitors to the city, there are several great hiking trails not too distant from the city.
 To help you plan your next outdoor adventure, we put together this guide on the Best Hiking Trails Near Montreal, with a focus on those that we believe best maximize the effort-to-reward ratio.
-We will present the trails by geographical region: our favourite trails from the Laurentians (north of Montreal), the Eastern Townships (east of Montreal), and finally a few from the Greater Montreal area.
-We will also limit the list to those trails that are within about a 2-hour drive of the city.
+We will also mostly focus on trails that are within a 2-hour drive of the city (with a few exceptions).

 Disclosure: This page (Best Hiking Trails Near Montreal) may contain product affiliate links.
 At no additional cost to you, we may receive a commission for purchases made through these links.
 More details can be found on our disclosure and policies page.